thomasknoll/public/Beliefs.md

 * Forwards time-travel is possible, but backwards is not
 * Chances are, we live in a simulation

 On Health
 ---------
 * We can change our behavior and habits (it requires a lot of energy)
 * Consistently eating well and exercising is the only way to be sustainably healthy
-* Acupuncture works, somehow
-* Vaccinations are good for babies and society
+* Vaccinations are good for society, but shouldn't be devised or regulated by profit forcused industries

 On Technology
 -------------